stephen-rowan/nft-dao-genesis/meetings/22nd-march-2021-nft-dao-business-planning-meeting-transcription-in-progress.md

 > Suggestion : Incorporate a similar reward system within NFT-DAO

 > Is there a clear distinction between NFT-DAO Governance and Utility token use cases ? - [2.15.02](https://youtu.be/wnaXlv9onAo?t=8102) - Dan Verowski

+> Preference for two seperate NFT-DAO Governance and Utility tokens to balance associated voting powers.